jrjbertram/robotomy/README.md

       Nope that won't work as there will be plenty of paths that can't be met by a circle.
 BUT, I think that any path can be met by following two circles who meet at a tangent?
+                - JRB update ... not so sure about that.
+Switched over to bezier curves.

+    The bezier curves I'm using are smooth, but they have sharp angles.
+    I'm okay with that for now I think.

 \